Consensus formation on heterogeneous networks: Abstract

 \section{Abstract}

-Reaching consensus - a macroscopic state where almost all the system constituents display the same microscopic state - is a necessity in multiple complex socio-technical and econo-technical systems: their correct functioning ultimately depends on it.
-In many distributed systems - of which blockchain-based applications are one example - the process of consensus formation is crucial not only for the emergence of a leading majority but for the very system to function.
-Inspired on this application, but with a broader applicability, we build a minimalistic network model of consensus formation for quantifying how central nodes - with respect to their average distance to others - can leverage on their position to obtain competitive advantage in the consensus process.
+Reaching consensus -a macroscopic state where the system constituents display the same microscopic state- is a necessity in multiple complex socio-technical and techno-economic systems: their correct functioning ultimately depends on it.
+In many distributed systems -of which blockchain-based applications are a paradigmatic example- the process of consensus formation is crucial not only for the emergence of a leading majority but for the very functioning of the system.
+We build a minimalistic network model of consensus formation on blockchain systems for quantifying how central nodes - with respect to their average distance to others - can leverage on their position to obtain competitive advantage in the consensus process.
 We show that in a wide range of network topologies, the probability of forming a majority can significantly increase depending on the centrality of nodes that initiate the spreading.
 Further, we study the role that network topology plays on the consensus process: we show that central nodes in scale-free networks can win consensus in the network even if they broadcast states significantly later than peripheral ones.